 - What reason does Peter give for Christ waiting to return (v.
-9)? - What does God not desire (v.
-9)? - According to Acts 17:30, what does God command to all people?
+9)?
+He desires all people to repent. - What does God not desire (v.
+9)?
+He doesn't desire that anyone should perish. - According to Acts 17:30, what does God command to all people?
+Repent

-• In Luke 13:1-5, what does Christ say will happen to those who won't repent?
+In Luke 13:1-5, what does Christ say will happen to those who won't repent?
+They will all perish.

 Repentance Is Given by God

 Read 2 Timothy 2:24-26.
 When we share the gospel, we shouldn't have an argumentative attitude.
 Instead, we should try to teach with love and gentleness.

-Who gives repentance?

-To what does godly repentance lead?

-• According to Romans 2:4, what is the purpose of God's goodness to us?
+- Who gives repentance?
+God - To what does godly repentance lead?
+It leads to knowledge of the truth. - According to Romans 2:4, what is the purpose of God's goodness to us?
+He intends His goodness to lead us to repentance.

-" Faith
+"Faith

 According to Acts 20:21, faith is required for repentance.
-God commands as to repent, and He leads us to repent.
+God commands us to repent, and He leads us to repent.
 Yet we must respond by choosing to believe Him.
 Faith for repentance includes accepting the truth of Christ, and choosing to rely on Him completely.
 Without faith, there can be no true repentance.

 Read the following verses and record the results of exercising faith.

-• Acts 26:18, Romans 6:22-
+- Acts 26:18, Romans 6:22-Sanctification

-• Romans 5:1-
+- Romans 5:1-Justification

-• Galatians 3:26-
+- Galatians 3:26-Becoming children of God

-• 1 Peter 1:5-
+- 1 Peter 1:5-Salvation

-" Regeneration
+"Regeneration